Health Equity

 What should we do?

-• Make sure all health care organizations have the tools, assistive devices, and accessible medical equipment they need to make sure everyone can have access to all health screenings, test, and treatments.
+- Make sure all health care organizations have the tools, assistive devices, and accessible medical equipment they need to make sure everyone can have access to all health screenings, tests, and treatments.

-• Make sure medical offices, their parking lots, exam rooms, and medical equipment are useable by people with disabilities.
+- Make sure medical offices, their parking lots, exam rooms, and medical equipment are usable by people with disabilities.
 This may mean making some new accessibility requirements that are better and stronger than the Americans with Disabilities Act (ADA).
-Tell patients about the services within the health care organization that can help them with accessibility.
+Tell patients about the services within the healthcare organization that can help them with accessibility.